When Is Spousal Support Owed in Ontario?

 Do I still have to pay spousal support if my ex is living with someone?

-- Sometimes.
-The judge will take in to consideration several facts.
+Sometimes.
+The judge will take into consideration several facts.
 These include the roles performed in the relationship, the duration and stability of your Ex’s new relationship, and any written agreements.
 More factors include the value to your Ex of any benefit that he or she receives by reason of that new relationship, the existence of any legal obligation on the part of your Ex’s new partner to provide support, the economic circumstances of your Ex’s new partner (and this comparison will sometimes be made in relation to your own, as the paying spouse).
 Refer to Strifler v.
 Strifler, 2014 ONCJ 69, 2014 CarswellOnt 1559 (Ont.
 S.C.).

 The Legal Requirements